 The inclusion of a summary of the Yodlee Management Projections in this proxy statement/prospectus should not be regarded as an indication that any of Yodlee, Envestnet or their respective officers, directors, affiliates, advisors or other representatives considered the Yodlee Management Projections to necessarily be predictive of actual future events, and the Yodlee Management Projections should not be relied upon as such nor should the information contained in the Yodlee Management Projections be considered appropriate for other purposes.
 None of Yodlee, Envestnet or their respective officers, directors, affiliates, advisors or other representatives can give you any assurance that actual results will not differ materially from the Yodlee Management Projections.
-Yodlee undertakes no obligation to update or otherwise revise or reconcile the Yodlee Management Projections to reflect circumstances existing after the date the projections were generated or to reflect the occurrence of future events, even in the event that any or all of the assumptions underlying the Yodlee Management Projections are shown to be in error.
+Yodlee undertakes no obligation to update or otherwise revise or reconcile the Yodlee Management Projections are shown to be in error.
 Since the projections cover multiple years, such information by its nature becomes less predictive with each successive year.